adamjansch/AR1010lib/README.md

 INSTALLATION
 ------------

-1. Install the AR1010lib library, following the instructions in the Contributed Libraries section on the [Arduino Libraries](http://www.arduino.cc/en/Reference/Libraries) page
+1. Install the AR1010lib library, following the instructions in the Contributed Libraries section on the <a href="http://www.arduino.cc/en/Reference/Libraries" title="Arduino Libraries" target="_blank">Arduino Libraries</a> page
 2. Make sure to add `#include <ar1010lib.h>` to the beginning of any necessary Sketchbook file
 3. Add the Arduino's Wire library here too